amrit110/inclusive_images_challenge/journal.md

 frequency distribution is quite different.

-* * `submission_25.csv` - 0.485, So far best performance comes from training with
+* * `submission_25.csv` - 0.485.
-machine labels on the 484 classes, finetuning on the provided 1000 labelled images, and then predicting on remaining images, finetuning further on them (pseudo labels).

-- [ ] Add color and brightness augmentations.
+- [x] Add color and brightness augmentations.

-- [ ] Add function to train model ensemble.
+- [x] Add function to train model ensemble.

-- [ ] Check if CNN-RNN baseline training seems promising, if so implement beam-search algorithm for inference.
+- [x] Check if CNN-RNN baseline training seems promising, if so implement beam-search algorithm for inference.

-- [ ] Investigate Virtual Adversarial Training, to be able to train using semi-supervision on the stage-1 test set.
+- [x] Investigate Virtual Adversarial Training, to be able to train using semi-supervision on the stage-1 test set.

+- [x] Investigate using word embeddings for labels.

+### Final submission approach

+* Basic multi-label classifier, with image size cropped to 128 x 128.
+* Use human labels, bbox labels and machine labels where the confidence of machine labels is used, so that we do not train to overestimate.
+* Lots of augmentations.
+* Ensemble to average over predictions.
+* Use training set + stage-1 test set with ensemble predictions as labels, to train for stage-2.

+* For inference on stage-1, stage-2, use model ensemble to predict over test set, then bootstrop over those predictions (pseudo labels) for few epochs.
+* Generate final predictions using ensemble.